kuroneko/sais/README.md

 ## New in 1.6.1

-* HighDPI display support for Retina display macs (and hopefully all others).
+* HighDPI display support for Retina display macs (and hopefully all other platforms).

 * Now correctly uses linear filtering when rescaling the window if available - this produces a much smoother easy on the eyes appearance than the nearest rescale